csu-hci-projects/Team-Hosier/README.md

 13. Build the project.
 14. Plug in the headset to a computer and select the built .apk file to upload to the Oculus Developer App.
 15. Lastly, put on the headset, head to apps -> unknown sources and select the game to play on the Oculus Quest and enjoy typing!

+# Here are some useful links:

+Link to the YouTube Presentation: https://youtu.be/4N3cVN9hKs0

+Link to the project website: http://127.0.0.1:5500/Website/index.html